Need beakers and/or flasks?

-- Used as a metal dissolver: Hydrochloric acid (HCl) is used to make aqua regia, that assists in dissolving noble metals like platinum and gold (Jadhav & Hocheng, 2015).
+- Used as a metal dissolver: Hydrochloric acid (HCl) is used to make aqua regia, which assists in dissolving noble metals like platinum and gold (Jadhav & Hocheng, 2015).

 - Acids (i.e. Sulfuric acid) are used to make batteries for flashlights and cars.
 Sulfuric acid is also used in mineral processing (Ntengwe, 2010).

 - They are used to ward off rust and corrosion from metals, by means of a technique termed ‘pickling.’